 After the business transaction is defined, the result should look like the screenshot below when clicking around in the Swing Demo Application.
 The List Example was used for clicking, as this provides at least some command names.
 The Swing Demo Application is only a showcase for user interface controls, so developers did not spend time on setting proper command action names.

-The last value of the “group” column shows the action command name, in the example above, the name of the clicked CheckBox is shown.
-This value comes from the Action Event Command Name measure we defined for the business transaction.
+The Group column value in the previous example shows the action command name and the name of the clicked check box.
+This value comes from the Action Event Command Name measure defined for the business transaction.

 User interface keyboard events